Pitbull terriers of all kinds are as wrapped in love and fame as they are infamy and fear – and the same is true of the Red Nose Pitbulls too.

 A lot of people would be scared introducing a newborn to a Red Nose Pitbull, and just saying you’re going to do so could well elicit gasps and raised eyebrows from whoever you’re talking to.

-Again, this comes from an aggressive past associated with the Pitbull breed overall – one that isn’t necessary reflective of how these dogs behave and are raised to be today.
+Again, this comes from an aggressive past associated with the Pitbull breed overall – one that isn’t necessarily reflective of how these dogs behave and are raised to be today.

 The instincts of protection and nurturing will come right to the fore of your dog’s mind – and your child may just have made a loyal friend for life.